ERGA-consortium/BGE-SIB_Case_studies/University_of_Barcelona-Dysdera_curvisetae/README.md

-# A new reference genome for the conservation of coastal species in the face of anthropogenic change. _Dysdera curvisetae_ Genome Assembly and Annotation Pipeline
+# A new reference genome for the conservation of coastal species in the face of anthropogenic change. _Dysdera curvisetae_ genome assembly and annotation pipeline

 This repository contains a complete pipeline for genome assembly, scaffolding, quality assessment, repeat masking, gene prediction, and functional annotation for _Dysdera curvisetae_ or related organisms.
 The pipeline is designed to be adapted to be run on HPC environments and uses PacBio HiFi reads, Hi-C data, RNA-seq, and protein evidence.